DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 # Collecting Journal Entries

 ### Layout of Avernoth
-As of right now, each section of Avernoth contains:
+As of right now, each section of Avernoth contains 12 rooms:
+- 8 Standard enemy rooms
+- 1 Passive Upgrade Room (Pick up a new passive spell)
+- 1 Upgrade Room (Choose between 3 upgrades)
+- 1 Shop room
--
+- 1 Boss room

 ### Distribution of Journal Entries
+Journal tables can only spawn in standard enemy rooms.